fxhash/fxhash-website/src/doc/artist/snippet-api.md

 _Optional_

 Specifies the update mode of the parameter.
 The default update mode is `"page-reload"`.
 With update mode `"page-reload"`, a full page reload on the artwork is performed whenever the value of the parameter changes.
-When the update mode is set to `"sync"` the values of the parameter are updated during the runtime of the artwork.
-With update mode `"sync"`, no page reload is performed when the the values of the parameter changed.
+When the update mode is set to `"sync"` the parameter values are updated during the runtime of the artwork - no page reload is performed when the parameter values change.

 ---
 `options`